nyakiomaina/rust_game/README.md

 # rust_game
-simple rust game
+Simple rust game
-This game creates a circle that can be moved around the screen using the arrow keys used ggez rust library
+This game creates a circle that can be moved around the screen using the arrow keys Used ggez rust library